Clinamenic/GFEL/content/library/Ethereum Localism/ethereum-localism-book/ethereum-localism-book-green-crypto.md

+---
-# Walkthrough of the Green Crypto Handbook
+title: Walkthrough of the Green Crypto Handbook
+subtitle:
+author: Patrick Rawson, Louise Borreani
+authorURL:
+tags:
+source:
+language: en
+uuid: eeda1d79-25fb-405a-a3f8-6d61560f316e
+license: CC BY-SA 4.0
+---
 _by Patrick Rawson & Louise Borreani, Ecofrontiers.xyz_

 > "The cybernetician's mission is to combat the general entropy that threatens living beings, machines, societies, that is, to create the experimental conditions for a continuous revitalization, to constantly restore the integrity of the whole." – Tiqqun, The Cybernetic Hypothesis